Why flooding is so difficult for meteorologists to predict

 This mini-cold front, or gust front, became ANOTHER lifting mechanism causing MORE lifting of the moist air and, therefore, more rain.
 This is a training effect and while it's a small train, we still had boxcar after boxcar over the same area.
 At that point, we can only look at how much rain is falling and predict how much more will fall in the immediate future.

 Around these parts, when it will rain is easier than how much it will rain.
-And to that end, predicting how much flooding will occur because of those rains becomes very difficult due to the urban structures, highways, bayous, creeks and overall flat geography.
+To that end, predicting how much flooding will occur because of those rains becomes very difficult due to the urban structures, highways, bayous, creeks and overall flat geography.

+Forecasting at KPRC2 is truly a collaborative effort.
+We collaborate with each other continually during the forecasting process, weighing all the information at our fingertips, to come up with the best forecast for our viewers on a daily, even hourly, basis.

 Copyright 2019 by KPRC Click2Houston - All rights reserved.